bmooreitul/slickPdfViewer/README.md

  :heavy_check_mark: Responsive<br>

 ### Demo
-You can see a demo here https://laraveldocs.itulbuild.com/examples/slickPdfViewer/1 <br>
+You can see a demo here https://laraveldocs.itulbuild.com/examples/slickPdfViewer/1
-> [!NOTE]
-> Print functionality doesn't work when embedded in an cross origin iframe.
-In all other scenarios, the print functionality works.